vashi9/Login-app/README.md

 # Node.js & Passport Login

-This is a user login and registration app using Node.js, Express, Passport, Mongoose, EJS and some other packages.
+This is a MERN stack app that is used for user login and register.
+It provides validation for all input fields.

 ### Version: 2.0.0